 What is the EMIR REFIT?

-As a result, EMIR was included within the European Commission’s 2016 Regulatory Fitness and Performance (REFIT) programme which resulted, in May 2017, in a proposal from the European Commission (the Commission Proposal) for a Regulation amending EMIR (the Amendment Regulation) to address the issues it had identified.
-In June 2017, the European Commission adopted a separate proposal to amend EMIR in relation to authorisation and recognition of CCPs.
-This separate proposal was itself subsequently amended by the European Commission in September 2017.
+As a result, EMIR was included within the Commission’s 2016 Regulatory Fitness and Performance (REFIT) programme which resulted, in May 2017, in a proposal from the Commission (the Commission Proposal) for a Regulation amending EMIR to address the issues it had identified.
+In June 2017, the Commission adopted a separate proposal to amend EMIR in relation to authorisation and recognition of CCPs.
 This Article will focus on the first proposal.

 What is the current status of the EMIR REFIT?

 Regulation (EU) 2019/834 of the European Parliament and of the Council (the "REFIT Regulation") was published in the Official Journal on 28 May 2019.
 The bulk of the provisions (subject to some exceptions as set out in "When does it apply?" below) will therefore apply from 17 June 2019 (20 days following publication).

 The REFIT Regulation expands the definition of financial counterparty (FC) to capture EU AIFs (irrespective of the location of the AIFM) and, where relevant, their EU AIFMs, in addition to, as under the original definition, AIFs (irrespective of location) with an authorised or registered AIFM.